mpfaff/jacksoning/README.md

 # The Jacksoning

-This is a port of the beloved [The Jacksoning FOREVER](https://sc2arcade.com/map/1/322009/) map for StarCraft 2.
+An adaption of the beloved [The Jacksoning FOREVER](https://sc2arcade.com/map/1/322009/) map for StarCraft 2.

 ## Technical notes